-Although HSIs provide access to postsecondary education for a majority of the nation's Latino students, the absence of equitable funding forces these institutions to provide quality educational experiences with limited resources (Malcom, Bensimon, and Dávila 2010).
-To achieve the educational attainment goals outlined by the federal government and leading philanthropic foundations, HSIs should be among the institutions at the center of future legislative agendas if policymakers recognize that these colleges and universities are important institutions to aid in the reduction of social and educational disparities.
+Although HSIs provide access to postsecondary education for a majority of the nation's Latino students, the absence of equitable funding forces these institutions to provide educational experiences with limited resources (Malcom, Bensimon, and Dávila 2010).
+To achieve the educational attainment goals outlined by the federal government and leading philanthropic foundations, HSIs should be among the colleges and universities that policymakers recognize are important to aid in the reduction of social and educational disparities.
 Moreover, because Latinos are the fastest-growing demographic group in the United States, the plight of affected students and HSIs should be at the center of future legislative agendas and political debates about funds allocated to postsecondary education.